Evraa/emotion-recognition-customized-model/README.md

     pip install -r requirements
     download dataset, and place it at "./data/" then tar (unzip) it there.

+## prerequisite:
+1- python preprocess.py
+    To convert the csv file data pixels to png images.

 ## how to run:
     python main.py